Street piano: PianosInTheParks, Seattle

 This program places artistically decorated pianos in parks and open spaces in Seattle, Bellevue and King County during the Summer.

 Italy Airport and Train Piano Project

 Public pianos can also be found at specific airports and train stations in Italy, such as in Rome, Venice, Florence, and Milan.

-PIANO SEOUL, public piano project of Seoul, Korea
+PIANO SEOUL

-Since November 2023, the capital of Korea Seoul has begun to officially run several public pianos.
+Since November 2023, Seoul has begun to officially run several public pianos.
 Public pianos in Noksapyeong Station, Banpo Hangrang Park, Nodeul Island are mostly loved.